Oregon Coast Beach Bill Parties Kick Off in Cannon Beach, May 13

 Before the Beach Bill, use of Oregon coast beaches was more of an unwritten understanding: that it was for public use all around.
 A legal battle that began in Cannon Beach, around the Gower Street access, really inspired the bill.
 In 1966, a motel owner attempted fencing off a portion of the dry sand in front of his property, which angered Oregon residents.

 They quickly went to Oregon legislators where the bill was drafted, but it was met with indifference and soon even opposition, doomed to a quick death in the legislative system.
-However, Governor McCall's arrival by helicopter on that fateful day created such an enormous passion in the public for the concept that it was signed into law in July of '67.
+However, Governor McCall's arrival by helicopter at Gleneden Beach and subsequent drive to Cannon Beach on that fateful day created such an enormous passion in the public for the concept that it was signed into law in July of '67.

 These days, the Beach Bill is regarded as not only a noteworthy example to other states in the U.S. but it's well known to be one of the primary forces behind the state's thriving tourism industry.